apache/cloudstack-documentation/source/developersguide/dev.rst

 Time Zones
 ----------

-The following time zone identifiers are accepted by PRODUCT.
+The following time zone identifiers are accepted by CloudStack.
 There are several places that have a time zone as a required or optional parameter.
 These include scheduling recurring snapshots, creating a user, and specifying the usage time zone in the Configuration table.